Platformatory/kafka_consumer_poc/README.md

-# Kafka Consumer POC for Zee
+# Kafka Consumer POC

-This is a small POC on Python Kafka Consumer using `confluent_kafka` library for Zee use case
+This is a small POC on Python Kafka Consumer using `confluent_kafka` library.

 ## Pre-requisites